GregO44/cbt-records/README.md

 ![Sign Up image]()

-## Features Left to Implement
+## Features left to implement

 ## *Merch page*

-### This page would allow a user to brose different merchandise available from their favourite aertists and labels with links to connect with the direct store.
+### This page would allow a user to browse different merchandise available from artists and labels, with links to connect with the direct store.

 ## Another feature idea

 ## *Forum*

-### This section would act as an online forum for site users to discuss releases, upcoming events, share ideas and more.
+### This section would act as an online forum for site users to discuss releases, events, concepts and more.

 ## Testing
-### In testing the site I first ensured the heading nav bar was fully functional with the logo and all three pages navigating with the same style applied.
-I ensured the landing page zoom effect style works on launch.
-I went through each Google map anchor linked to the physical locations divs which successfully launch in a new tab when selected.
+### In testing the site, I first ensured the heading nav bar was fully functional with the logo and all three pages navigating with the same style applied.
+I ensured the landing page zoom style works on launch.
+I went through each google map anchor in the physical locations section divs, which successfully launch in a new tab when selected.
 In the Browse page I tested each linked label image, which succesfully launches the label/artists site directly in a new tab.
-I the succesfully tested the Join page, checking each input of the form and submitting with a succesful result.
+Lastly I tested the Join page, checking each input of the form and submitting with a succesful result.

 ### The project has also been tested to be responsive on tablet and mobile devices using developer tools.